RuanCosta-Jitterbit/webappsnap/README.md

    `uid`
    : The dashboard's UID.
 (The part of the URL after `https://<server>/d/graph/` for PMM2, `https://<server>/d` for PMM1).

-   `url`
+   `url` (optional)
    : Grafana dashboards are served from `/graph/d/<uid>`.
 Two exceptions are the Swagger API page (`/swagger/`) and the login page (`/graph/login`).
 Using `url=<url>` overrides the default dashboard path.

-   `wait`
+   `wait` (optional)
    : Override the default page load wait time in the server `config-*.json` file.
 The value is in milliseconds.

-   `options`
+   `options` (optional)
    : An array of URL option strings appended to the dashboard load URL.
 Used to snap dashboards with a specific service name, node name, or any dashboard where URL options are used to select pages, e.g. Query Analytics details tabs.

-   `operations`
+   `operations` (optional)
    : A list of tasks, each task being a name and a list of steps.
 Dashboard entries without operations are snapped automatically.
 If `operations` is present, dashboards and dashboard elements must be explicitly snapped using a `"type": "snap"` element within a `"step"` element.
 Operations are used where a sequence of actions is needed to show menus, perform tasks such as selecting and deleting items for `pmm-inventory`, showing tooltips on `pmm-qan` elements, or snap specific GUI elements and panels in `pmm-home`.
-The most complex application is in `pmm-settings` where a dummy Percona Platform account is created and logged into.
+Examples of operations are in `pmm-qan` and `pmm-settings` dashboards.

       `name`
       : A name for this operation (group of steps).